maslab-ufrgs/TAP_GA_QL/README.md

   -g GENERATIONS, --generations GENERATIONS
                         Generations\episodes in each configuration. (default:
                         100)
-  -group GROUPING [GROUPING ...], --grouping GROUPING [GROUPING ...]
+  -n FLOW, --flow FLOW  Base flow in the network. (default: 0) -group GROUPING [GROUPING ...], --grouping GROUPING [GROUPING ...]
                         List of group sizes for drivers in each configuration.
                         This parameter is useful when the number of